Trail Construction & Restoration

 Am I fit enough?

 In general, if you are fit enough to do a full-day hike or similar activity (such as a full day of skiing or snowshoeing), then you should be sufficiently fit to do a CFI volunteer project.
 Projects rarely are located near a summit—so we don’t hike as high as someone climbing a Fourteener—and we pace our work throughout the day.
-Click here to watch a short video about the fitness level you’ll need to do a CFI project.
+Watch the video below to get a better idea of what is involved in volunteering for CFI.

 What might I do?